Innovative Student Project Fund

 SAIT is grateful for RBC Foundation’s generous support of the Innovative Student Projects Fund.
 We would also like to thank the following donors: Advanced Education, Alberta Innovates, Alex Zahavich and NSERC.
 In the average year, the fund approves in excess of $20,000 in funding for dozens of projects involving more than 75 students.

-Up to $5,000, doesn’t not require matching contribution, however, between 25-50% matching contributions either cash or in kind is highly recommended.
+Up to $5,000 — does not require a matching contribution.
+However, between 25-50% matching contributions either cash or in kind is highly recommended.

 To be eligible for funding, students must meet all of the funding criteria.